Learn about us

 A solar co-op is a group of homeowners in a defined geographic area who use their combined bulk buying power to ensure they receive the most competitive solar installations.

-Solar United Neighbors is installer-neutral and solar co-op members (not Solar United Neighbors) collectively select a single installer to service each co-op.
+Solar United Neighbors is installer-neutral and solar co-op participants (not Solar United Neighbors) collectively select a single installer to service each co-op.

 It is important to understand that while price is important to winning an RFP, it is far from the only criterion homeowners consider when selecting an installer for their group.
 Homeowners also consider system quality, installer experience, strength of warranties, and local community benefits when selecting a company to service their co-op.

-Once a selection committee has chosen a winning installer, that company will provide the same pricing, equipment, warranties, and any additional components in all proposals issued to each co-op member.
-Solar United Neighbors then follows the progress of each installation through regular communications with members and the selected installer.
+Once a selection committee has chosen a winning installer, that company will provide the same pricing, equipment, warranties, and any additional components in all proposals issued to each co-op participant.
+Solar United Neighbors then follows the progress of each installation through regular communications with participants and the selected installer.

 - Sample Request for Proposal